IBM/ansible-power-aix/roles/nim_alt_disk_migration/README.md

 	nim_client (required)

-Specifies the NIM client object that represent the LPAR to be migrated.
+Specifies a NIM object name that is associated to the NIM client LPAR to be migrated.

 	target_disk (required)

-Specifies the physical volume where the alternate disk will be created.
+Specifies the physical volume where the alternate disk will be created in the NIM client LPAR.

     lpp_source (required)

-Specifies the NIM LPP resource to use for migration.
+Specifies a NIM object name associated to a LPP resource for the desired level of migration.

 	spot (required)

-Specifies the NIM SPOT resource to use for migration.
+Specifies a NIM object name associated to a SPOT resource associated to the specified I(lpp_source).

 ## Dependencies